Top Movies and TV Shows in your Collection

 Don Evans

-In 1977, Bush announces he will run for Congress to represent Texas’s 19th district.
-At a barbecue, Bush meets his future wife, Laura Lane Welch.
-During a debate, Bush is criticized by his Democratic opponent, Kent Hance, who says that Bush is not a real Texan and has spent campaign contributions to throw an alcohol-fueled party for underage Texas Tech University students.
-Bush fares poorly in the debate and loses the election, but nevertheless receives the highest number of votes for a Republican candidate in the state’s history.
-In 1986, Bush becomes a born-again Christian, gives up alcohol, and mends his relationship with his father.
-The elder Bush invites him to assist with what becomes his 1988 presidential campaign, although Bush himself suspects that he only was asked because Jeb was busy.
+In 1977, Bush announces his candidacy for Congress in Texas’s 19th district.
+At a barbecue, he meets his future wife, Laura Lane Welch.
+During a debate, his Democratic opponent, Kent Hance, criticizes him for not being a true Texan and misusing campaign funds to throw an alcohol-fueled party for underage Texas Tech University students.
+Despite performing poorly in the debate and ultimately losing the election, Bush receives the most votes ever for a Republican candidate in the state.
+In 1986, he experiences a religious conversion and quits drinking while also reconciling with his father.
+As a result of this newfound faith, he is invited to assist with his father’s 1988 presidential campaign, although he suspects he was only asked due to Jeb’s unavailability.

 Comments (0):